Messier 108

-Messier 108 (also known as NGC 3556, nicknamed the Surfboard Galaxy) is a barred spiral galaxy about 28 million light-years away from Earth in the northern constellation Ursa Major.
+Messier 108 (also known as NGC 3556, nicknamed the Surfboard Galaxy) is a barred spiral galaxy about 46 million light-years away from Earth in the northern constellation Ursa Major.
 It was discovered by Pierre Méchain in 1781 or 1782.
 From the Earth, this galaxy is seen almost edge-on.

-This galaxy is an isolated member of the Ursa Major Cluster of galaxies in the local supercluster.
+This galaxy is an isolated member of the Ursa Major Cloud of galaxies in the local supercluster.
 It has a morphological classification of type SBbc in the de Vaucouleurs system, which means it is a barred spiral galaxy with somewhat loosely wound arms.
 The maximum angular size of the galaxy in the optical band is 11′.1 × 4′.6, and it is inclined 75° to the line of sight.